outofcoffee/slack-gateway/README.md

 - HTTP_BIND_PORT (default 8080)
 - HTTP_BIND_HOST (default 0.0.0.0)
 - SLACK_CACHE_SECONDS - period to cache Slack objects like users and user groups (default 300)
+- DEFAULT_CHANNEL_TYPE (default 'private') - the default channel type if none is specified in the request

 ## Contributing